-The city of Memphis, TN was ordered to modernize its aging sewer system after it leaked sewage into waterways and homes.
-Through its 10-year Sewer Assessment and Rehabilitation Program, the city is building a modern sewer network that supports Memphis’ development and economic growth.
+The City of Memphis, TN was ordered to modernize its aging sewer system after it leaked sewage into waterways and homes.
+Through its 10-year Sewer Assessment and Rehabilitation Program, the city is building a modern sewer network that supports future development and economic growth.

 Memphis, TN has 3,200 miles of sewer system just below its many streets and homes, a distance equivalent to that between the cities of Seattle and Miami.
 In a given year, the system treats about 60M gallons of wastewater to support the city's growing population of over 650,000.

 Construction of the system began in the 1870s, meaning some pipes are over a century old.
 Over time, the aging infrastructure started to deteriorate and began to leak untreated sewage into yards, streets, homes, and streams.
 Because of the scale of the sewer system, it was difficult for Public Works staff to proactively repair the infrastructure in a way that was cost-effective and went beyond fixing individual leaks or cracks.
 In 2012, the EPA, along with Tennessee’s state agencies, stepped in and demanded the complete rehabilitation and updating of the system.